MicrosoftDocs/learn/learn-pr/azure-fundamentals/intro-to-azure-fundamentals/includes/what-is-microsoft-azure.md

 ![Image that shows three slider bars to represent choice in your usage needs.](../media/build.png)
   :::column-end:::
   :::column span="3":::
 **Build on your terms:** You have choices.
-With a commitment to open source, and support for all languages and frameworks, build how you want and deploy where you want to.
+With a commitment to open source, and support for all languages and frameworks, you can build how you want and deploy where you want to.
   :::column-end:::
 :::row-end:::
 :::row:::